soumendrak/hashnode/clfw2jbfz0568jtnvghl9gqbe.md

     # Although their reference counts haven't reached zero, the cyclic garbage collector will identify and break the reference cycle, reclaiming the memory occupied by the objects
     ```

 * CPython's cyclic garbage collector 🔄 ensures that reference cycles are effectively managed, allowing for efficient and reliable memory management in Python applications.
-Working hand-in-hand with the reference counting technique provides a comprehensive solution to keep your Python programs running smoothly 🚀.
+Working with the reference counting technique provides a comprehensive solution to keep your Python programs running smoothly 🚀.

 ## Pros and cons of Python's GC method